bergesinstitute/graf-method/book-4-unit-7.md

 ## 3. Traducir

 1. I have been telling you stories.
-I've been telling them to you.
+I've been "telling them to you".
 2. I have been explaining the idea to her.
 I have been explaining it to her.
 3. She has been showing her the new apartment.
 She's been showing it to her.
 4. They have been giving her excuses all the time.
 They have been giving them to her.